aws-samples/openshift-on-aws/content/3-Administrator-Track/4-Integrations/_index.md

 There a several ways to enable the use of AWS native services for teams using OpenShift.

-In this section we will explore the Kubernettes Service Catalog within OpenShift, we will touch on brokers and operators and finaly the administrative side of AWS Service catalog.
+In this section we will explore Kubernetes operators , the Amazon Controler for ACK and finaly the administrative side of AWS Service catalog.

-In each of the above we will explore considerations of use case, how to install , configure and manage consumption.
+In each of the above we will explore considerations of use case, how to install , configuration by infrastructure teams so that these can be consumed by application owners either from within OpenShift or from other self service means and then used to compliment application workloads running in OpenShift.

+This section will only touch on the infrastructure side, the Developer track will look at consuming these.

 {{% children showhidden="false" %}}